saikirangurijal/cloudcentersuite/Content/Compute/Lambda/README.md

 	For your reference : https://docs.aws.amazon.com/lambda/latest/dg/welcome.html

 ## Before you start
-Before importing the lambda service, user need to import dynamodb service in workload manager for the dynamo db table creation.
+Before importing the lambda service, user must import dynamodb service in workload manager 'cause Lambda function will be invoked on dynamo db table events (Any CRUD operation).

-Refer Readme on how to import Dynamo DB Service from [here](https://wwwin-github.cisco.com/CloudCenterSuite/Content-Factory/blob/master/NoSQL%20Databases/DynamoDB/README.md).
+Refer Readme on how to import Dynamo DB Service from [here](https://github.com/datacenter/cloudcentersuite/blob/master/Content/NoSQL%20Databases/DynamoDB/README.md).

-The lambda service will create a lambda function with your uploaded Deployment Package and triggers on dynamo db table change event.
+The lambda service will create a lambda function with provided name in AWS. when Lambda function creates , a trigger point is created with Dynamo DB Streams.
+As a result of it, Any change in the stream will invoke the lambda function.

-User need to upload the appPackage that consists of init file with proper handler of Lambda function.
+This application generates an email on such events. user can configure your email in application bundle (lambda.zip)

 ## Pre-Requisites
 #### CloudCenter